The New England Journal of Medicine October 19, 2017

 Bottom Line

-In patients with nonvalvular atrial fibrillation undergoing percutaneous coronary intervention, dual therapy with dabigatran and a P2Y12 inhibitor was noninferior to triple therapy with warfarin, a P2Y12 inhibitor, and aspirin for efficacy while significantly reducing the risk of bleeding.
+In patients with atrial fibrillation undergoing percutaneous coronary intervention, dual therapy with dabigatran and a P2Y12 inhibitor significantly reduced major or clinically relevant nonmajor bleeding compared to warfarin-based triple therapy, while remaining noninferior for thromboembolic events.

 Key Findings